mgeracie/malawi_hunger/README.md

 ## Usage

 This project is best viewed in a notebook viewer, which can be accessed [here](./modeling-burden-of-hunger-in-malawi.ipynb).
-In this notebook, you will find a walk through of the work done and the respective code.
+In this notebook, you will find a walkthrough of the work done and the respective code.